SachaCR/storevent/packages/storevent/README.md

 # Event Store interface

 The event store interface provides an interface to append new events in your event store and a method to retrieve your events.
+You can also subscribe to notifications to trigger a callback when new events are appended to the store.

 ```typescript
 const accountEventStore = new AccountInMemoryEventStore()